michal-jamula/Metflix/README.md

    4. Able to access, edit and save information about a single movie
    5. Able to view authorities and user authorities
 5. Video functionality -
     1. Website is able to read mp4 files and play them back to the user.
 6. Security -
     1. Spring security with JSESSIONID
     2. Password hashing with BCrypt
     3. Authentication and authorization (admin pages available only for admins, user pages for users and admins)
+7. Subscription -
+   1. User can now subscribe to the service (payment provider is Stripe)
+   2. User can also unsubscribe

 <br>